TrackerControl/PlatformControl/README.md

 # PlatformControl
-Download and analyse the privacy properties of Android and iOS apps at reasonable scale.
+Download and analyse the privacy properties of Android and iOS apps at scale.

 This projects has multiple parts: